xp44mm/Notebook/RxInAction/02 Hello Rx.md

 ---

-The dictionary you’re using does support multiple readers at the same time, but if the dictionary is read while it’s being modified, an exception is thrown.
+The dictionary you're using does support multiple readers at the same time, but if the dictionary is read while it's being modified, an exception is thrown.
 This situation is illustrated in table 2.1.
 Thread1 (on the left) reaches the marked code, where it tries to get the StockInfo for a stock with the symbol symbol1.
 At the same time, Thread2 (on the right) reaches the line of code that adds a new StockInfo (with a symbol2 symbol) to the dictionary.
 Both the reading and the mutating of the dictionary is happening at the same time and leads to an exception.

 Table 2.1 Reading and modifying the dictionary at the same time from two threads